MicrosoftDocs/quantum-docs/articles/provider-support-honeywell.md

 | Severity 2| 	Urgent or high impact | Job status has not updated; issues retrieving data |
 | Severity 3| 	Not urgent | Miscellaneous  |

 The following table shows the Response SLA that will be adhered to by Honeywell for incident reports of the corresponding severity.
-Note that these define how fast we will respond to issues – resolution times are not guaranteed.
+Note that these define how fast we'll respond to issues – resolution times are not guaranteed.

 _Table 3: Response SLA for Various Severity_
 | Severity	| Response SLA |